smwaqas89/NCA-AIIO-Associate/readme.md

 ---

-# 🏁 SUMMARY — Must-Know Points for NCA-AIIO
+# 🏁 SUMMARY — Must-Know Points

 - **CUDA** is the foundation of all GPU computing.
 - **cuDNN + cuBLAS + NCCL** are essential deep learning libraries.